mic2610/Battleship/README.md

 * Can only be a 10x10 board
 * "row" and "column" are index + 1 to make it easier for consuming code to add battleships
 * "alignment" can either be "Horizontal" or "Vertical"
-* "playerId" must always be posted as 1 and "opponentId" must always be posted as 2
+* "playerId" must always be posted through as 1 and "opponentId" must always be posted through as 2 to get the boards from cache

 POST "~/battleship/add" Request JSON:
 ```